event

 Saturday, November 8, 4 - 6pm

-EDDIE OWENS MARTIN: DRAWING BETWEEN WORLDS
+EDDIE OWENS MARTIN: Drawing Between Worlds

 Curators' Talk / Performance / Opening Reception

-Annie Moye, Chair of the Pasaquan Preservation Society.
+Join us at 4pm for a discussion with curators Michael McFalls and Charles Fowler in conversation with Annie Moye, Chair of the Pasaquan Preservation Society.
 These three experts will discuss the early drawings of Eddie Owens Martin / St. EOM and their relationship to the development of Pasaquoyanism.

-Travis Dodd will present a levitation ceremony inspired by the visionary practice of St. EOM.
+At 5pm, performance artist Travis Dodd will present a levitation ceremony inspired by the visionary practice of St. EOM.
 A reception will follow until 6pm.

 Dodd Artist Statement: